The Legend of Zelda: A Link to the Past: Sales

 A Link to the Past was set for release in March 1991.
-Additional staff were hired to complete the game by adding further elements to the game such more enemies and a scenario.
+Additional staff were hired to complete the game by adding further elements to the game such as more enemies and scenarios.
 According to Miyamoto, these elements took an additional eight months to develop.
 It was released in Japan on November 21, 1991.
 Releases in North America and Europe followed on April 13, 1992 and September 24, 1992 respectively.
 The game was a commercial success upon release.
 In Japan, it topped the Famitsu sales charts during November–December 1991 and January 1992, becoming the best-selling 1991 release.
 In the United States, it became the third best-selling game of 1992 (below Sonic the Hedgehog 2 and Street Fighter II) with one million units sold.
 It had an exceptionally long stay on Nintendo Powers top games list (ranking number 2 in Nintendo Powers last issue in December 2012): when the Super NES list was retired, A Link to the Past had more than five consecutive years in the number one spot.
 It was later re-released as a Player's Choice title in North America, indicating that it had sold a minimum of one million copies there.
 Worldwide, it was one of the best-selling Super NES games, with 4.61 million units sold as of 2004.

 The later Game Boy Advance version in the United States alone sold 1.4 million copies and earned $41 million by August 2006.
 During the period between January 2000 and August 2006, it was the 8th highest-selling game launched for the Game Boy Advance, Nintendo DS, or PlayStation Portable in that country.
 The Game Boy Advance version sold 1.89 million units worldwide by 2004, bringing total sales to 6.5 million units as of 2004.